spynetS/Pager/README.md

 ```
 java -jar pinit.jar
 ```
-* If you want to create it on a different place then the jar file is located write it
+* If you want to create it in a different place than the jar file is located write it
 ```
 java -jar pinit.jar ProjectFolder
 ```